Centralia, Pennsylvania: Town and residents

-The current route was formerly a detour around the damaged portion during the repairs and became a permanent route in 1993; mounds of dirt were placed at both ends of the former route, effectively blocking the road.
-Pedestrian traffic is still possible due to a small opening about two feet wide at the north side of the road.
-The underground fire is still burning and may continue to do so for 250 years.
-The Commonwealth of Pennsylvania did not renew the relocation contract at the end of 2005.

 The last remaining house on Locust Avenue was demolished in September 2007.
 It was notable for a period for the five chimney-like support buttresses along each of two opposite sides of the house.
 The house had formerly been supported by a row of adjacent buildings.
 Another house with similar buttresses was visible from the northern side of the cemetery, just north of the burning, partially subsumed hillside.

-Residents John Comarnisky and John Lokitis, Jr. were evicted in May and July 2009, respectively.
+Residents John Comarnisky and John Lokitis, Jr., were evicted in May and July 2009, respectively.
 In May 2009, the remaining residents mounted another legal effort to reverse the 1992 eminent domain claim.
 In 2010, only five homes remained as state officials tried to vacate the remaining residents and demolish what was left of the town.
 In March 2011, a federal judge refused to issue an injunction that would have stopped the condemnation.